SummaryRead the full fact sheet

 - a dental exam – every year or so, or more often if recommended by your dentist

 - an eye test – every one to 2 years if you have vision problems or glaucoma risk

-- a hearing test – if you have symptoms of hearing loss.
+- – if you have symptoms of hearing loss.

 Other health checks

 Your GP may also recommend other tests based on your family history, your medical history or current symptoms.
 Depending on the results of those tests, your doctor may then want to provide a course of treatment, investigate further or refer you to a specialist for diagnosis and treatment.